 - Produces a unique mellow yet bright tone

-Quite a handful of people have a negative impression about Epiphone guitars.
-Some will tell you that the quality of their instruments are subpar in comparison to other options.
+Quite a handful of people have a negative impression of Epiphone guitars.
+Some will tell you that the quality of their instruments is subpar in comparison to other options.

 However, no one can deny the fact that their guitars are a viable option for beginners.

 The Epiphone DR100 is a 25.5-inch guitar that sports a mahogany body also known to experts as one of the top select woods for guitars.

 It also comes with a spruce top which adds value to its durability and overall quality.
 Tonally, the DR100 offers the best sound available on an acoustic guitar for beginners.